projectcalico/calico/about/about-calico.md

 ---
 title: About Calico
-description: The value of using Calico for networking and network policy for workloads and hosts.
+description: The value of using Calico for networking and network security for workloads and hosts.
 show_title: false
 canonical_url: '/about/about-calico'
 custom_css: css/intro.css